 What are the adrenal glands?

-The adrenal glands are part of the endocrine system, and are located just above your kidneys.
-The glands are responsible for regulating over 50 hormones that regulate a majority of the body’s functions including sleep, digestion, growth, and emotions.
+The adrenal glands are part of the endocrine system and are located just above your kidneys.
+The glands are responsible for regulating over 50 hormones which, in turn, regulate a majority of the body’s functions including sleep, digestion, growth, and emotions.

 What are the symptoms of adrenal fatigue?